AMKSA101/Cub3d/README.md

 # Cub3d
-A good project to understand and practice visual design programs using C programming language
+Great project to understand and practice visual design programs using C programming language